NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The level of bounce is also documented in the video below.

-This lower level of bounce makes sex worse and could cause some sleepers to have greater difficulty in moving around on the mattress.
+This lower level of bounce makes sex worse and could cause some sleepers to have greater difficulty moving around on the mattress.

 9.5